Kaef/ulisp-esp/documentation/reference-tft-functions.md

 * (scroll lines [background color565])

     scrolls display in y-direction upwards for given number of lines with given background color (565 format)

+    lines must be a positive integer value; if lines is larger than the screen height the remainder of (/ lines screenHeight) will be used
     ```
     (scroll 100)      -- scroll 100 lines upwards
     (scroll 100 987)  -- scroll 100 lines upwards, fill scrolled room with color 987